feross/feross.org/_posts/2012-10-07-html5-fullscreen-api-attack.md

 > Browser vendors are well aware of the potential security issues with fullscreen.
 For example, a malicious site could show a full screen Windows or Mac login window and steal a password.
 That’s why they are disabling keyboard support by default and only enabling by explicitly asking. -- [John Dyer](http://johndyer.name/native-fullscreen-javascript-api-plus-jquery-plugin/)

-At some point, they (along with the other browser vendors) must have decided that keyboard support in fullscreen mode is useful enough to legit web developers that it's worth taking a hit to security.
+At some point, Mozilla (as well as the other browser vendors) must have decided that keyboard support in fullscreen mode is useful enough to legit web developers that it's worth taking a hit to security.

 I'm not convinced that this was the right tradeoff to make.
 What do you think?